Use of nigger in the arts: Music

-The 19th century minstrel song "Oh!
+The 19th-century minstrel song "Oh!
 Susanna" by Stephen Foster had originally been written in four verses.
 The second verse describes an industrial accident which "kill'd five hundred Nigger" by electrocution.

 The Bohemian composer Antonín Dvořák wrote the String Quartet No. 12 in 1893 during his time in the United States.
 For its presumed association with African-American music, the quartet was referred to until the 1950s with nicknames such as "Negro Quartet" and "Nigger Quartet" before being called the "American Quartet".

 The 1932 British song "The Sun Has Got His Hat On" originally included the line "He's been tanning niggers out in Timbuktu" (where "He" is the sun).
 Modern recordings substitute other lines.

 The term white nigger is also used in music, including in Elvis Costello's 1979 song "Oliver's Army".

 1960s

 The South African song "Ag Pleez Deddy" by Jeremy Taylor, released in 1962, includes in its chorus a mention of "Nigger balls", a type of gobstopper, as one of a series of consumer products coveted by the young white South Africans who are the song's focus.
 The song was banned by the South African Broadcasting Corporation, but this was because its mixing of English and Afrikaans language was considered to violate the principles of apartheid.
 In the longer term, the mention of "Nigger balls" became more controversial: when Oxford University Press's A New Book of South African Verse in English was published in 1979, the term "acid-drops" was substituted; and when later singing the song in the United States, Taylor substituted "sugar balls".

 In the 1960s, record producer J. D. "Jay" Miller published pro-racial segregation music, with the "Reb Rebel" label featuring racist songs by Johnny Rebel and others, demeaning black Americans and the Civil Rights Movement.
 The country music artist David Allan Coe used the racial terms "redneck", "white trash", and "nigger" in the songs "If That Ain't Country, I'll Kiss Your Ass" and "Nigger Fucker".

-Just before their breakout at The Woodstock music festival in 1969, Sly and the Family Stone released their hit album Stand! which contained the song "Don't Call me Nigher, Whitey".
+Just before their breakout at The Woodstock music festival in 1969, Sly and the Family Stone released their hit album Stand! which contained the song "Don't Call Me Nigger, Whitey".